 Some people rely more on weather lore than the weatherman.
-Here are some of our favorites, courtesy of The Old Farmer’s Almanac.
+Here are some of our favorite weather adages for May, courtesy of The Old Farmer’s Almanac.
+Do any ring true for you?

 Do you believe in this age-old lore?
 Share your thoughts—and any lore that comes to mind in the comments below.